William Contreras Preview, Player Props: Brewers vs. Pirates

 - The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 17th in MLB.

-- The Pirates have the 20th-ranked team ERA across all MLB pitching staffs (4.49).
+- The Pirates' 4.47 team ERA ranks 19th across all league pitching staffs.

-- Pirates pitchers combine to give up the fifth-fewest home runs in baseball (148 total, 1.1 per game).
+- The Pirates surrender the fourth-fewest home runs in baseball (148 total, 1.1 per game).

+- Jackson (1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched) makes the start for the Pirates, his fourth of the season.

+- In his last appearance on Thursday, the righty went 5 2/3 innings against the Kansas City Royals, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.